J0K3R-Joel/BotBall_Library/doc/Sensors.md

 - light

-This sensor is unfortunatelly very unreliable, so keep care when using it!
+This sensor is unfortunatelly very unreliable, so be careful when using it!
 It works great on distances between `100` - `800`mm.
 Everything above 800mm will not be recognised and everything below 100mm is very inconsistent and is very hard to balance.

 ##### 3.1.2 Light Sensor